In the end, incremental software development techniques are almost always the safest way to refactor. Here is why.

 Once we master these skills, a lot of things change.
 First, we can do refactoring without harming our relationship with business people.
 Second, it builds enough self confidence among developers to negotiate with business people.
 This in itself, makes us more credible in their eyes.
 As a result, they are more likely to compromise on prioritizing refactoring.

 💡 Mastering incremental software development builds self-confidence for developers.

 To be continued

 This was the fifth post about how to get sponsorship for large scale refactoring.
 In the next posts, I’ll deal headlong with the actual techniques.
 How to get bandwidth ?
 How to work in baby steps ?
 How to track the progress ?
 How to deal with the large scale ?
 Finally how to go further ?
-As you can see, there is still a lot to come, so stay tuned !
+As you can see, there is still a lot to come, so continue reading !